In the blink of an eye, it was already Lokil the 5th turn, and the end of Alivai.

 Low angle diagonal slash.

-Kaidus went through the motions, following Troyle on each one.
-Resetting into a different pose before following up with a different attack.
+Kaidus went through the motions, following Troyle on each one and resetting into a different pose before following up with each successive attack.

 They have been practicing ever since breakfast.

-The living room table and chairs had been moved towards the kitchen to make room for them.
+The living room table and chairs had been moved toward the kitchen to make room for them.

 Anise watched from the stairs, eyes glued on the funny dances before her.

 Left hand horizontal slash, right foot pivot, right backhand elbow strike, instantly followed by a right-hand upward slash, left hand reverse grip slash, double synchronized downward strike.
 Reverse grip stance.
 Strike, slash, parry, low spin evasion, upward slice, and counter, evade, and thrust.